kavedaa/sbt-javafx/readme.md

 JFX.addJfxrtToClasspath := true
 ```

-To package the applicationm, simply run the `package-javafx` task.
+To package the application, simply run the `package-javafx` task.

 Read on for more details.

+## Examples

+Instead of, or in addition to, reading the rest of this document, you might want to take a look at some [examples of using the plugin](https://github.com/kavedaa/sbt-javafx-examples).

+Note that these examples lack the `JFX.devKit` setting shown above, since this is of course specific to the system they might be built on.

+(It is possible that the examples may not be 100% in sync with the current version of the plugin at any given time, but they should still be illustrative of the concepts.)

 ## Enabling the plugin